DreymaR/BigBagKbdTrixXKB/README.md

 TODO:
 -----
+* Non-Fn-key Extend is now the default.
+Add a separate option for FK Extend?
+Many new users struggled with this, or have weird FK setups.
 * Add colemak-dh to the colemak symbols file and the US locale?
 Both ISO, ANSI and Ortho.
 * Not all distros source `~/.bashrc` by default.
 Seems that `~/.xinitrc` is mostly used by xinit and not generally sourced?
+	- What about `~/.xsession` or `~/.profile`?
+Seems to be mostly legacy; used by `startx`?
+It's messy.
+	- Look in `/etc/X11/Xsession` to see how thing are run at startup?
 	- But `~/.Xresources` seems like a good option (and is sourced by xinitrc too)?
 	- Its format is different though.
 And it doesn't list keyboard layout as one of its intended purposes.
 * Add some easy way of returning to the old xkbmap setup?
 But how?
 Can't unset settings, so we'd have to store it somehow?
 Or just let them go to us/us?
 	- Make a restore to default layout shortcut instead?
 It's only an alias for `setkb 4n/5n`.
 Maybe `resetkb 4/5`?
 * Transition many ###.xml changes to ###.extras.xml?
 Other Colemak locale variants reside there.
 But it's a mess: Many (such as Norwegian) are in the main file!
-* Ensure a consistent Space key implementation for `_ks` layouts.
-Many layouts are sloppy about that.
-Maybe make a `common` include w/ Space+Enter?
-* Rename setkb --> setkb?
-It's easier to type!
-Would have to update all docs including the Forum topic.
 * To get Extend with the currently active layout, use `setxkbmap -v 9 -option "" -option "misc:extend,lv5:caps_switch_lock,compose:menu"`.
 * Add lv5:lalt_switch_lock for LALT-Extend.
 * Add compose:102?
 Inconsistent between ISO and ANSI, just add a pro-tip.
 * The Curl(DH) model implementation has to go as it may mess w/ QWERTY.
 Instead, I should use two Extend variants.
 	- It also seems very hard for some newcomers to understand.
-So yes, I should have the Angle mod only and not CurlAngle models.
+So yes, I should have the Angle mod only and not CurlAngle models?
 	- Also, matrix users want the V-D swap without an Angle mod!
 Another nail in the coffin for the Curl models.
 	- Actually, should I make a NoModel CurlAngle layout for the model impaired?
 Vanilla, Curl(DH) and Curl(DH)Angle then. ...
 No?
 	- First, just make Curl with D-V swap built in.
 Let the Extend Paste function be where it falls for now.